-3.12.4.3.5.2.
-DUE: 60 days prior to termination of the Contract

-3.1243.6.
-Notify all providers that Contractor shall no longer be the RAE as directed by Department.
+- 3.12.4.3.5.2.
+DUE: Sixty (60) days prior to termination of the Contract - 3.12.4.3.6.
+Notify all providers that Contractor will no longer be the RAE as directed by Department.
 Contractor shall create these notifications and deliver them to Department for approval.
-Once Department has approved the notifications, Contractor shall deliver these notifications to all providers, but in no event shall Contractor deliver any such notification prior to approval of that notification by

-Department.

-3.12.4.3.6.1.
-DELIVERABLE: Provider Notifications

-3.12.4.3.6.2.
-DUE: 60 days prior to termination of the Contract

-3.12.43.7.
-Continue meeting each requirement of the Contract as described in Department-approved and updated Closeout Plan, or until Department determines that specific requirement is being performed by Department or another contractor, whichever is sooner.
-Department will determine when any specific requirement is being performed by Department or another contractor, and will notify Contractor of this determination for that requirement.

-3.12.5.
-Closeout Planning

-3.12.5.1.
-Closeout Plan

-3.125.1.1.
-Contractor shall create a Closeout Plan that describes all requirements, steps, timelines, milestones and Deliverables necessary to fully transition the services described in the Contract from Contractor to Department or to another contractor selected by Department to be the Accountable Care Collaborative Program contractor after the termination of the Contract.
-The Closeout Plan shall also designate an individual to act as a closeout coordinator, who will ensure that all requirements, steps, timelines, milestones and deliverables contained in the Closeout Plan are completed and work with Department and any other contractor to minimize the impact of the transition on Members and Department.
-Contractor shall deliver the Closeout Plan to Department for review and approval.

-3.12.5.1.1.1.
-DELIVERABLE: Closeout Plan

-3.12.5.1.1.2.
-DUE: January 1, 2019

-3.125.12.
-Contractor shall update the Closeout Plan, at least annually, to include any technical, procedural or other changes that impact any steps, timelines or milestones contained in the Closeout Plan, and deliver this Closeout Plan Update to Department for review and approval.

-3.12.5.1.2.1.
-DELIVERABLE: Closeout Plan Update

-3.12.5.1.2.2.
-DUE: Annually, by July 31st of each year

-3.13.
-Business Continuity

-3.13.1.
-Contractor shall create a Business Continuity Plan that Contractor shall follow in order to continue operations after a Disaster or a Business Interruption.
-The Business Continuity Plan shall include, but is not limited to, all of the following:
+Once Department has approved the notifications, Contractor shall deliver these notifications to all providers, but in no event shall Contractor deliver any such notification prior to approval of that notification by Department. - 3.12.4.3.6.1.
+DELIVERABLE: Provider Notifications - 3.12.4.3.6.2.
+DUE: Sixty (60) days prior to termination of the Contract - 3.12.4.3.7.
+Continue meeting each requirement of the Contract as described in Department-approved and updated Closeout Plan, or until Department determines that specific requirement is being performed by Department or another Contractor, whichever is sooner.
+Department will determine when any specific requirement is being performed by Department or another Contractor, and will notify Contractor of this determination for that requirement. - 3.12.5.
+Closeout Planning - 3.12.5.1.
+Closeout Plan - 3.12.5.1.1.
+Contractor shall create a Closeout Plan that describes all requirements, steps, timelines, milestones and Deliverables necessary to fully transition the services described in the Contract from Contractor to Department or to another Contractor selected by Department to be the Accountable Care Collaborative Program Contractor after the termination of the Contract.
+The Closeout Plan shall also designate an individual to act as a closeout coordinator, who will ensure that all requirements, steps, timelines, milestones and deliverables contained in the Closeout Plan are completed and work with Department and any other Contractor to minimize the impact of the transition on Members and Department.
+Contractor shall deliver the Closeout Plan to Department for review and approval. - 3.12.5.1.1.1.
+DELIVERABLE: Closeout Plan - 3.12.5.1.1.2.
+DUE: January 1, 2019 - 3.12.5.1.2.
+Contractor shall update the Closeout Plan, at least annually, to include any technical, procedural or other changes that impact any steps, timelines or milestones contained in the Closeout Plan, and deliver this Closeout Plan Update to Department for review and approval. - 3.12.5.1.2.1.
+DELIVERABLE: Closeout Plan Update - 3.12.5.1.2.2.
+DUE: Annually, by July 31st of each year - 3.13.
+Business Continuity - 3.13.1.
+Contractor shall create a Business Continuity Plan that Contractor will follow in order to continue operations after a Disaster or a Business Interruption.
+The Business Continuity Plan shall include, but is not limited to, all of the following: - 3.13.1.1.
+How Contractor will replace staff that has been lost or is unavailable during or after a Business Interruption so that the Work is performed in accordance with the Contract.